-New technologies allow artificial valves to be inserted into the heart via special catheters, without opening the patient's chest.
-Heart specialists are gaining more experience with this approach.
-Currently, heart surgery through an incision is usually the better choice for people at low or average surgical risk.
+New technologies allow artificial valves to be inserted into the heart via special catheters, without opening the patient’s chest.

 After your heart valve replacement, you will need to take anticoagulant medication indefinitely if you have a mechanical valve, or for about three months if you have a biological valve.
 Your doctor, or your doctor's assistant, will work with you to determine an anticoagulant dose that is high enough to prevent thromboembolism but low enough to prevent bleeding problems.
 Also, for the rest of your life you will need to take antibiotics prior to having certain high-risk dental or medical procedures.
 These antibiotics will help to prevent infection of your prosthetic valve, if the high-risk procedure allows bacteria to stray into your bloodstream.